limapedro12/LDTS_Game/docs/README.md

 As it can be seen, our code does not comply with the 'Separate Concerns in Modules' nor with the 'Couple Architecture Components Loosely'.
-This is due to the fact that we implemented an MVC architecture.
+This is due to the fact that we implemented an MVC architecture: the Model classes are very promiscuous since all data to be represented /manipulated are centered in Model, e.g.: everytime we draw an element, we need to access its Model in order to retrieve the data necessary to do so.
+Elements do not have a 'main' class that contains a Model, a Viewer and a Controller, instead an instance of a Viewer and of a Controller are stored in each Model, making it the 'center' of the element it represents.

 <img src="../resources/images/Better_Code_Hub.jpg" height="600">
 <p>Fig. 10 - Better Code Hub Score</p>

 ### SELF-EVALUATION

-- João Tomás Teixeira:
+- João Tomás Teixeira: 33.3%
-- Pedro Lima:
+- Pedro Lima: 33.4%
-- Pedro Januário:
+- Pedro Januário: 33.3%